Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 Moreover, you can transfer points online and not deal with telephone operators .
 Starwood hotel redemptions also have no capacity controls.
 If there’s a room available to purchase at one of their hotels, you can use your points to buy it online or over the telephone!
 This is often the best use of your points.

-No fee the first year, $95 thereafter.
+$0 introductory annual fee the first year, $95 thereafter.
 The low fee makes this road warrior proven card great for even light travelers looking to earn points just through purchases.

 5,000 mile bonus for every 20,000 points you transfer to an airline.
 This makes this card better than most standard airline cards for earning points on your favorite airline…and is why it’s the choice of some of the most seasoned travelers.